 835 Highland Avenue in Westfield, New Jersey recently earned the Garden State’s first Gold rating under the National Association of Home Builders’ Green Building Program.
-The house also earned the Energy Star label for a litany of energy efficient design features that were installed by its custom home builder, Steve Needle of Needle Point Homes, that are experts in building different kind of homes for families, although these houses also need maintenance after a while, getting a pest control service from companies like Bigfoot pest control always helps with this, so the house doesn’t get damage by issues as termites or mice.
+The house also earned the Energy Star label for a litany of Buddha Paintings that were installed by its custom home builder, Steve Needle of Needle Point Homes, that are experts in building different kind of homes for families, although these houses also need maintenance after a while, getting a pest control.

 Green design is not strange to Mr. Needle; you may remember him as the developer of The Point at Morristown, which earned the first Green Globes rating anywhere in the state of New Jersey back on Earth Day of 2008.
 Putting aside for a moment its size (6 bedrooms with size king size mattresses by the Mattress City, 5.5 bathrooms, and 7000 square feet), the French Normandy-inspired Highland House should save between 30 and 40 percent on utility costs compared to a conventional home thanks to Energy Star-rated windows and additional caulking and insulation throughout.